eudes/korg-nts1-esp32/README.md

 The ESP32 IDF comes with an example for SPI slave mode, which we'll use as a base for the test application. https://github.com/espressif/esp-idf/tree/master/examples/peripherals/spi_slave/receiver/main

 This the modified example.
-It uses the ESP32 IDF spi-slave driver to configure the device and stablish a SPI connection.
+It uses the ESP32 IDF spi-slave driver to configure the device and establish a SPI connection.
 Things to take into account:
 - It uses the IO_MUX pins for SPI, so that communication doesn't get delayed by the GPIO matrix.
 This seems important, I tried without it and the messages didn't produce anything clear.
 - We are changing the default bit order to LSB, like the reference panel does.
 - The example also includes a handshake/ACK routine, so that's nice, although it might work in a different way.
 Using the default for now seems to produce some results.